FATSORT

 −o FLAG

-Sort order of files where FLAG is one of
+Set the sort order of files, where FLAG is one of:

 d : directories first (default)